 For further infomation select TAWC from menu at top.

 Email: Samantha Borgstedt@ttu.edu

 Her research program focuses on enhancing yield potential and abiotic stress resilience in sorghum.
 Develop novel physiological and biochemical tools and methods to enhance quality and productivity of grain sorghum.
 In addition, explore opportunities to improve the nutritional quality of forage sorghum and millet.

 TeCSIS Farm Manager

 Mr. Paul Green, B.S. is our field Farm Manager responsible for equipment, data collection, sample preparation, and field maintenance and operations at our New Deal Agricultural Field Laboratory 6 miles east of New Deal and North of Idalou, TX.
 He received his B.S. degree in University Studies from Texas Tech University in 2010.
 Mr. Green assists graduate students with projects and has primary responsibility in animal care, feeding and observation.
-He maintains our forage equipment and New Deal Farm facilities as well as maintains the farm public water supply.
+He maintains our forage equipment and New Deal Farm facilities.
 Paul brings extensive experience in drip irrigation, data collection and organizational skills, as well as surveying and supervisory skills and has been with our program currently as a Unit Manger since 2005.

 Mr. Green has received the 2015 CASNR Research Staff award and the 2019 Masked Rider Award.